ayau/mygoalthisyear/README.md

 ##Privacy
 All goals, progress and comments are private by default.

+##Update (01/14/13)
+    Backbone implemented for user page to increase responsiveness

 ##To do
-* Move JS to Backbone and refactor code -- remove spaghetti.js by using MVC approach
+* Move JS to Backbone for goal page
+* Ordering of bucket goals (order by date given up)
+* Ordering of goals and subgoals
 * Replace Info section
 * Improve subgoal selection and auto choose subgoal
 * Implement month transitions